raspberrypilearning/deck-of-cards/en/step_5.md

 print(card.suit)
 ```

-- Most importantly, if you have used properties and you need to change the implementation of your class, you can do so without breaking any code which uses the class.
+- Most importantly, if you have used properties and you need to change how the properties work, you can do so without breaking any code that uses the class.
 For example, the original `suit` property you wrote simply returned the suit, but let's say you want to return it in capitals.
-You can just change the code inside the property:
+To do so, you can just change the code within the property:

 ```python
 @property